 On September 28, 1990, the Company entered into a license agreement with Charles David of California ("Charles David").
 The Marciano Trusts and Nathalie Marciano (the spouse of Maurice Marciano) together own 50% of Charles David, and the remaining 50% is owned by the father-in-law of Maurice Marciano.
-The license agreement grants Charles David the rights to manufacture worldwide and distribute worldwide (except Japan and certain European countries) for men, women and some children, leather and rubber footwear, which bear the Company trademarks.
-Gross royalties earned by the Company under such license agreement for the fiscal year ended December 31, 2002, and for the first quarter ended March 29, 2003, were \$2.0 million and \$0.9 million, respectively.
-Additionally, the Company purchased \$5.7 million and \$2.1 million, respectively, of products from Charles David for resale in the Company's retail stores during the same periods.
+The license agreement grants Charles David the rights to manufacture worldwide and distribute worldwide (except Japan and certain European countries) for men, women and some children, leather and rubber footwear which bear the Company trademark.
+The license also includes related shoe care products and accessories.
+Gross royalties earned by the Company under such license agreement for the fiscal year ended December 31, 2002, and for the first quarter ended March 29, 2003, were \$2.0 million and \$0.8 million, respectively.
+Additionally, the Company purchased \$5.7 million and \$2.0 million, respectively, of products from Charles David for resale in the Company's retail stores during the same periods.
 The license agreement was renewed in 2002 and will expire in 2008.